alif2884/Color-Detection/README.md

 -a → Image format (e.g., jpg, png)

-🖱️ How to Use the Program
+🖱️ How to Use
-Double Left Click: Detects the RGB values of the selected pixel and shows the closest color name.
+Double Left Click on any part of the image: detects and displays the RGB value and closest color name.

-Right Click: (Optional) Used for clearing or exiting depending on implementation.
+Right Click: optional, may be used to exit or reset.

-Enter Key: May be used to confirm or save (optional feature).
+Enter Key: optional, may trigger save or exit (if implemented).

 📁 Example
 bash